 - Can the natural rate of interest be negative?

-- Would Greece still not have independent monetary policy even if it leaves the Euro?
+- Would Greece still not have independent monetary policy even if it left the Euro?

 - A practical critique of NGDP targeting